Sit back, relax and enjoy a safe, hassle-free ride with Rock Region METRO!

-Life happens, and savvy transit riders are ready: When major events or weather cause a change to the system, our riders can always get the latest updates on route changes and other alerts by watching our home page for alerts and downloading our free METROtrack mobile app, which offers push technology for up-to-date information.
+Life happens, and savvy transit riders are ready: When major events or weather cause a change to the system, our riders can always get the latest updates on route changes and other alerts by watching our home page for alerts (all active service alerts appear in a red bar at the top of rrmetro.org) and downloading our free METROtrack mobile app, which offers push technology for up-to-date information.
 When unusual circumstances occur, such as inclement weather, you may also be able to find service alerts on our Facebook and Twitter accounts.

 Read a book, watch a show or chill out to your favorite music while enjoying our free WiFi.
 Yes, it’s FREE, and yes, it’s on all of the fixed-route buses in the system.
 Each bus is numbered, and each bus’ WiFi network carries that bus’ number in the network name.
 Find the matching network number (if you’re logging on at a stop with multiple buses nearby, such as the River Cities Travel Center, multiple Rock Region METRO WiFi networks will appear in your device’s network settings), agree to the terms and conditions at the bottom of the screen in your device’s web browser and you’re connected.